 Conclusion

-When all is said and done, when asking which is the city that never sleeps, the answer is both geographical and cultural.
-New York City has spent more than a century cultivating an identity built on perpetual motion.
-Whether you are catching a 4 AM taxi across the Williamsburg Bridge, grabbing coffee before a dawn shift in the Financial District, or walking through the fluorescent glow of Midtown at midnight, the pulse of the metropolis remains unmistakably alive.
-It stands as a global symbol of ambition without a curfew, proving that some cities do not merely stay awake—they absolutely thrive in the darkness Practical, not theoretical..
+In the long run, when asking which is the city that never sleeps, the answer is both geographical and cultural.
+Because of that, new York City has spent more than a century cultivating an identity built on perpetual motion.
+Even so, whether you are catching a 4 AM taxi across the Williamsburg Bridge, grabbing coffee before a dawn shift in the Financial District, or walking through the fluorescent glow of Midtown at midnight, the pulse of the metropolis remains unmistakably alive.
+It stands as a global symbol of ambition without a curfew, proving that some cities do not merely stay awake—they absolutely thrive in the darkness.